cert-manager/cert-manager/GOVERNANCE.md

 maintainer sponsoring you must have had close work interactions with you and be knowledgeable of some of your work.

-To apply, open a PR to update the `OWNERS` file and mention your sponsor in the description.
+To apply, open a PR to update the `OWNERS` file on the repository you would like to become an Approver for and mention your sponsor in the description.
 The PR description should also list the PRs you have reviewed.
+If you would like to become an approver for multiple repositories, you will need to repeat the process for each repository.

 ### Approver Responsibilities